-Rozex contains the active ingredient of metronidazole which works quickly to treat the symptoms of rosacea.
+Rozex contains the active ingredient metronidazole, which works quickly to treat the symptoms of rosacea.

 When you apply Rozex Gel to the affected areas, it treats the skin condition by reducing redness and inflammation and tackling the skin infections that cause or worsen skin irritation.

-Even if you don’t see positive results for a while and it doesn’t seem to be making a difference, it is still recommended that you finish the prescribed course of treatment.
+Even if you don’t see positive results for a while, it is still recommended that you finish the prescribed course of treatment.
 Rozex may take a few months to clear up the skin, so it is important to continue using it as prescribed by your doctor or pharmacist.